TL;DR

 - Tax-Efficient Premiums: The premiums are typically treated as an allowable business expense, meaning they can be offset against your company's corporation tax bill.

-- Claim Payout: If you need to claim, the tax-free benefit is paid directly to the company.
+- Claim claim payment: If you may need to claim, the potentially tax-efficient benefit is paid directly to the company.

 - Income to You: The company then pays the money to you, the director, via its normal PAYE payroll system.
 This salary payment is subject to Income Tax and National Insurance, just like your regular salary or dividends would be.